How to lease agricultural Crown land

 - The next online auction is planned to open February 2024.

 Lease Allocation Auction Information

 Who can bid

 - Be at least 18 years of age;

-- Actively manage the farm operation;
+- Actively manage the leased lands for agricultural purposes;

-- Have any existing accounts with the Ministry of Agriculture in an acceptable status; and
+- Have any existing accounts with the Ministry of Agriculture in an acceptable status;

 When to bid